ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 1. The Trust Anchor shall only be used for signing Sub-CA or Issuing CA certificates and related CRLs.

 2. Assurance of the Trust Anchor CA shall be appropriate to the data assets protected by the digital certificates, as agreed with the Crypto Custodian and Accreditor.
-For **Official** and **Official-Sensitive** material, recognised assurances are stated as follows:
+For and material, recognised assurances are stated as follows:

 -   CAPS Baseline